 -

 52-164 Modern Calculus IThis course focuses on introducing calculus with a modeling first approach.
-The topics include functions as models of data, estimation techniques, vectors, differential calculus of functions of one and several variables, optimization, and integration.
-Applications are drawn from varied areas, including biology, chemistry, economics, and physics.
-There is a strong emphasis on developing scientific computing.
+Topics include: functions as models of data, vectors, differential calculus of functions of one and several variables, optimization, and integration.
+Applications may be drawn from varied areas, such as biology, chemistry, economics, and physics.
+Attention is given to both symbolic and numeric computing.
+This course expects students to have prior exposure to: trigonometry, exponents, logarithms, functions and their graphs.
+Students who may benefit from additional preparation prior to taking this course are encouraged to take Mathematics 52-064 Modern Quantitative Methods.
+Before registration, consult the math placement guidelines on the registrar's website.
 (Fall, Spring) (NS)

 -